mui/material-ui/docs/pages/api/fade.md

 The `ref` is forwarded to the root element.

-Any other properties supplied will be provided to the root element ([Transition](https://reactcommunity.org/react-transition-group/transition/#Transition-props)).
+Any other props supplied will be provided to the root element ([Transition](https://reactcommunity.org/react-transition-group/transition/#Transition-props)).

 ## Inheritance

-The properties of the [Transition](https://reactcommunity.org/react-transition-group/transition/#Transition-props) component, from react-transition-group, are also available.
+The props of the [Transition](https://reactcommunity.org/react-transition-group/transition/#Transition-props) component, from react-transition-group, are also available.
 You can take advantage of this behavior to [target nested components](/guides/api/#spread).

 ## Notes